 Treatments typically target the known or suspected cause of the sexual dysfunction, and include bioidentical hormone therapy, medication changes, lifestyle modifications, sexual therapy, relaxation techniques and pelvic exercises.

-Even though the amount of testosterone in a women’s body is only a minute fraction of that of a man’s, testosterone is vital for both sexes.
+Even though the amount of testosterone in a woman’s body is only a minute fraction of that of a man’s, testosterone is vital for both sexes.
 Aside from its obvious roles in sexuality, testosterone is also essential for maintaining strong muscles and bones, and is important to cardiovascular health.

 As we age, testosterone levels may diminish, which can be particularly problematic for women because it is far less abundant to begin with.
 Common signs of a potential testosterone deficiency include: